A few days ago I posted the build instructions for a project of mine: WinDIY a 3D printed wind turbine.

 [NS]=

-The magnetic field lines (similar to the electric current) always try to take the shortest path, whereby they spread out more easily in metal (or magnetically conductive materials) than in air.
-In the example above, they only flow from the left [ to the right ] through the air.
+The magnetic field lines (similar to the electric current) always try to take the shortest path, whereby they spread more easily in metal (or magnetically conducting materials) than in air.
+In the above example, they only flow from the left [ to the right ] through the air.
 This represents a very high magnetic resistance and only a few field lines actually "cut through" the winding, which is the prerequisite for current generation.

 Better would be an arrangement in this form: